dapplion/annotated-spec/altair/beacon-chain.md

 This function computes a `SyncCommittee` object, which is an SSZ representation of the public keys contained in a sync committee.
 It contains the pubkey of each member of the sync committee, plus an aggregate (the sum of all the pubkeys) to make signature verification easier in that case where almost everyone participates in a sync committee signature and so you only need to subtract out a few non-participants to generate the group public key.

+``SyncCommittee`` contains an aggregate pubkey that enables resource-constrained clients to save some computation when verifying the sync committee's signature.
+``SyncCommittee`` can also contain duplicate pubkeys, when ``get_next_sync_committee_indices`` returns duplicate indices.
+Implementations must take care when handling optimizations relating to aggregation and verification in the presence of duplicates.
+Note: This function should only be called at sync committee period boundaries by ``process_sync_committee_updates`` as ``get_next_sync_committee_indices`` is not stable within a given period.

 #### `get_base_reward_per_increment`

 ```python